What to know before adopting a guinea pig

 Careful consideration before adopting, including research and planning, plus plenty of love, patience and a sense of humour, will foster a strong and loving relationship that will help you discover the joy of guinea pigs, and make you friends for life!

 A complete daily guinea pig diet consists of an unlimited supply of Timothy hay, plenty of fresh vegetables, a small amount of guinea pig pellets enriched with vitamin C, and a small portion of fruit.
-Guinea pigs develop individual food preferences, but some favourites include:
+Guinea pigs develop individual food preferences, but some common favourites include:

 - Romaine lettuce

 Jumping down can cause serious injury to guinea pigs, so handling them while sitting on the floor is safest.
 Guinea pigs should not be picked up or carried by young children, as they can easily free themselves from a child’s grasp.
-When returning your pet to his enclosure, he should be released directly onto the floor.

 - Paper bags stuffed with hay